What Is a Stock Exchange?

 First, what is an exchange?
-Put simply; an exchange is an institution, organization, or association which hosts a market where stocks, bonds, options and futures, and commodities are traded.
+Put simply, an exchange is an institution, organization, or association which hosts a market where stocks, bonds, options, futures, and commodities are traded.
 Buyers and sellers come together to trade during specific hours on business days.
 Exchanges impose rules and regulations on the firms and brokers that are involved with them.
 If a particular company is traded on an exchange, it is referred to as "listed."

 Securities that are not listed on a stock exchange are sold OTC, which stands for Over-The-Counter.
 Companies that have shares traded OTC are usually smaller and riskier because they do not meet the requirements to be listed on a stock exchange.
 Many giant blue-chip stocks, such as Berkshire Hathaway, at one time traded on the over-the-counter market before migrating to the so-called "Big Board," or New York Stock Exchange.

 What Is the Purpose of a Stock Exchange?